aws-samples/amazon-managed-service-for-apache-flink-examples/python/README.md

 Note that packaging dependencies require installing Java JDK and [Maven](https://maven.apache.org/) on the development machine.
 Maven is used to "merge" multiple jar dependencies and to build the `.zip` file to deploy on Managed Flink.

+### Python and Flink versions for local development

+There are some known issues with some specific Python and PyFlink versions, for local development

+* We recommend using **Python 3.11** to develop Python Flink 1.19.1 applications.
+  This is also the runtime used by Amazon Managed Service for Apache Flink.
+  Installation of the Python Flink 1.19 library on Python 3.12 may fail.
+* Installation of the Python Flink **1.15** library on machines based on **Apple Silicon** fail.
+  We recommend upgrading to the Flink 1.19 or 1.18.
+Versions 1.18+ work correctly also on Apple Silicon machines.
+  If you need to maintain a Flink 1.15 application using a machine based on Apple Silicon, you can follow [the guide to develop Flink 1.15 on Apple Silicon](LocalDevelopmentOnAppleSilicon).

+> None of these issues affects Python Flink applications running on Amazon Managed Service for Apache Flink.
+> The managed service uses Python versions compatible with the Flink runtime version you choose.